- Safety and Health Topics

 Where possible, silica should be eliminated or substituted with a safer option.
 Engineering controls should then be considered, such as using local exhaust ventilation, using containment methods (e.g., blast-cleaning machines and cabinets), and wet sawing or wet drilling of silica-containing materials.
 Administrative or work practice controls may be appropriate in some cases where engineering controls cannot be implemented or when different procedures are needed after implementation of the new engineering controls.
 Administrative actions may include limiting workers’ exposure time and requiring workers to shower and change into clean clothes before leaving a worksite.
 Personal protection equipment is the least desirable, but may still be effective.
 Use of personal protective equipment may include wearing proper respiratory protection to keep workers' exposure below the OSHA permissible exposure limit and the use of personal protective clothing.

 The following references aid in controlling silica hazards in the workplace.

 - Controlling Silica Dust from Foundry Casting-Cleaning Operations.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-106 (Hazard Controls 23), (1997, December).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-106 (Hazard Controls 23), (December 1997).
 The local exhaust ventilation system described in this document may keep worker exposures to respirable silica below permissible limits and eliminate the need for workers to wear respirators.